sensel/sensel-controller-scripts/README.md

 * Place the `Sensel_Morph` remote script folder from this repo's `Abelton` directory into the "Remote Scripts" folder you just created.
 * Use the [SenselApp](https://sensel.com/pages/support/#downloads) to flash the .senselmap files found in this repo's `Overlays` directory to the Morph.

+## Ableton Live 11 MPE
+A complete script for Live 11, with MPE support.
+This has very different maps from the Ableton Live 10 script.
+The scripts and maps are not interchangeable.
+This is a first beta release, and the mappings may change!
+The functions are extremely similar to the Bitwig scripts - you can refer to the guides in the Bitwig folder for now.

+Preset 8 can be used with the Sarah Belle Reid Sound Worlds preset Pack.
+Preset 9 can be used with sonicLAB Fundamental.

 ## Bitwig
 A complete script for Bitwig Studio.
 Learn more in our [guide](http://guide.sensel.com/morph_software/#bitwig-studio-control-surface)